robdevops/finbot/README.md

 ### Earnings reminders
 ![earnings message in Slack](img/earnings.png?raw=true "Earnings message in Slack")

 `earnings.py` sends upcoming earnings date alerts.
 The data is sourced from Finviz (US) and Yahoo!
 Finance.
-Events more than `earnings_future_days` into the future will be ignored.
+Events more than `future_days` into the future will be ignored.
 ```
-earnings_future_days = 7
+future_days = 7
 ```

 ### Ex-dividend warnings
 ![ex-dividend warning in Slack](img/ex-dividend.png?raw=true "Ex-dividend warning in Slack")

 `ex-dividend.py` sends upcoming ex-dividend date alerts.
 The data is sourced from Yahoo!
 Finance.
-Events more than `ex_dividend_future_days` into the future will be ignored.
+Events more than `future_days` into the future will be ignored.
 ```
-ex_dividend_future_days = 7
+future_days = 7
 ```

 ### Highly shorted stock warnings